albertostefanelli/academic_website/content/home/about.md

 # Biography

-I am  prospective PhD student at the Department of Political Science at the Central European University (CEU).
-My research interests span from voting behaviour, methodology, to political communication.
+I am a prospective PhD student at the [Centre for Sociological Research](https://soc.kuleuven.be/ceso) at KU Leuven, Belgium.
+My research interests are mostly within the filed of voting behaviour, party finance, and political communication.
 Methods wise, I am particularly interested in graphical causal models, machine learning algorithms, text analysis, and big data.

-I am currently external consultant and analysis for Intellectual Themes Initiative at CEU and for the European Consortium for Political Research Summer and Winter Schools for Methods and Techniques.
+I am member of the survey and experimental teams of Team Populism, a research group that brings together renowned scholars from Europe and the Americas to study the causes and consequences of populism.

-I am the vice president of the CEU Populism Research Group (POPRES) and member of the survey and experimental teams of Team Populism, a research group that brings together renowned scholars from Europe and the Americas to study the causes and consequences of populism.
+Concerning the private sector, I am currently external consultant and analyst for[ZK Analytics](http://www.zkanalytics.com/) and for the European Consortium for Political Research (ECPR) [methods schools](https://ecpr.eu/Events/EventTypeDetails.aspx?EventTypeID=5).

 I love cooking, films, games, reading about tech stuff, and programming.
-Huge Linux fan boy.
+Huge Linux/Unix fan boy.